dzen-dhall/dzen-dhall/README.md

           ]
 ```

-This state transition table, when coupled with a [state map](#state-maps) to form an [automaton](#automata) and subscribed to some [listener](#listeners) that awaits for mouse events and sends them to the "slot1" slot, will result in a clickable area that switches between two states as the user clicks on a certain area.
+This state transition table, when coupled with a [state map](#state-maps) to form an [automaton](#automata) and subscribed to some [listener](#listeners) that awaits for mouse events and sends them to the "MY_SLOT" slot, will result in a clickable area that switches between two states as the user clicks on a some area.

 ### [State maps](dhall/src/StateMap.dhall)